mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ##### 1:25:50

 ...
 Here is another good example.
-When I was at [Eiheiji](glossary#eiheiji) monastery, one of my friends was very enthusiastic, he was being present with [Hashimoto Roshi](glossary#hashimoto-roshi), my second teacher.
+When I was at [Eiheiji](glossary#eiheiji) monastery, one of my friends was very enthusiastic; he was always present with [Hashimoto Roshi](glossary#hashimoto-roshi), my second teacher.
 And his gassho is a particular gassho.
 His face is very – not rigid, a very wonderful face.
 And his [bow](glossary#bowing) is a particular bow.
 He is completely the same as the teacher: gassho, bow, exactly the same.
 But he didn't try to imitate [the teacher’s] gassho and bow; all he had to do was just to be present with it.
 So finally, his gassho and also calligraphy [is the] exact same.
 Is that helpful?

 So if you are always with a first grade child who is a master of [calligraphy](glossary#calligraphy), you become a first grade child.
 It's not bad; it's good.